www.prismmodelchecker.org

 • k-Bounded-Waiting: if M processes participate in a trying round, then each process has probability at least 1/kM of entering the critical section at the end of the trying round."

-The problem is that this requirement cannot be expressed by a PCTL formula as property corresponds to the probability of a conjunction of path formulae (expressing the properties a process participates in a round, M processes participate in a round and a process enters the critical section) being greater than a certain bound.
+One problem with this requirement is that it cannot be expressed by a PCTL formula as property corresponds to the probability of a conjunction of path formulae (expressing the properties a process participates in a round, M processes participate in a round and a process enters the critical section) being greater than a certain bound.
 However, in PCTL we are restricted to comparing only the probability of single path formulae with bounds.

 On the other hand, this property could be expressed in PCTL*, but we would still need to consider a different formula for each possible value of M (M ranges from 1 up to the number of processes).